seralexeev/xrabbit.dev/README.md

 date: 18-07-2025
 ```

-There is of course still a chance that the battery specs are lying and in reality it gives out much less.
-I really don't want this because going back to RC lipo with high current output means dealing with charging, BMS and all sorts of other protections and safety concerns.
+There’s still a chance the battery specs are lying and in reality it gives out a lot less.
+Really don’t want that because going back to RC lipo with high current output means messing with charging, BMS and all sorts of other protections and safety stuff.

 ---